macioosch/reverse-ssh-tunnel-pierogies/tunneling.markdown

 You're going to make it possible to log in to your PC remotely from the internet.
 Malicious bots will try to do that several times per hour, so you should protect yourself.
-Some tips how to do that:
+To protect yourself a bit, look at your SSH server configuration, that should be `/etc/ssh/sshd_config`.

-1. Look at your SSH server configuration, that should be `/etc/ssh/sshd_config`.
+Disable root login:

-1. Disable root login: `PermitRootLogin no`
+    PermitRootLogin no

-1. Disable logging in with passwords, without a proper key pair:
+Disable logging in with passwords, without a proper key pair:

-`PasswordAuthentication no`
+    PasswordAuthentication no
-`PermitEmptyPasswords no`
+    PermitEmptyPasswords no

 Now only non-root users owning a valid key file will be able to log in, but they still may be able to use `sudo` and `su`.